 Neurological Disorders in Adults

-They are diseases of the central and peripheral nervous systems; they affect the brain, spinal cord, and the multiple nervous connections between them.
+Neurological disorders are diseases of the central and peripheral nervous systems; they affect the brain, spinal cord, and the multiple nervous connections between them.
 Some of the most commonly occurring disorders are epilepsy, Alzheimer’s, migraine, strokes, brain tumors, multiple sclerosis, disorders caused by head injuries, and the ones caused by malnutrition.
 Millions of people suffer from neurological disorders, and millions die from them.
 In addition, the nervous system can also be damaged by bacterial infections such as meningitis, viral infections like HIV, fungal infections like Cryptococcus, and parasitic infections like malaria.
+Neurological disorders also occur in adults.

 How does one know that they have neurological disorders?

-Dementia – this is a broad diagnosis used to describe a wide group of diseases that may cause brain failure.
+This is a broad diagnosis used to describe a wide group of diseases that may cause brain failure.
 It leads to the loss of brain tissue and progresses with age.
-Dementia affects normal mind functions like thinking, memory or ability to remember, emotions, perceptions, thinking, etc.
+Dementia affects normal mind functions like thinking, memory or ability to remember, emotions, perceptions, thinking, etc. Memory loss is common but not the only sign of dementia(1).

 • Tremor – it usually starts in the hands and fingers.